 - English cucumber, sliced

 - Low FODMAP gluten-free hamburger buns or a bun alternative (see notes)

-- If you haven’t already done so, prepare a half batch of my Easy Tzatziki recipe (or a full batch if using it for other things, like a veggie dip).
+- If you haven’t already done so, prepare a half batch of my Low FODMAP Tzatziki Sauce recipe (or a full batch if using it for other things, like a veggie dip).
 Cover and refrigerate until ready to use.
 Prepare additional toppings as described above.

 - Preheat barbecue (I use a natural gas grill) or grill pan on medium heat.

-- Add burger ingredients to a large bowl. ground beef, ground pork, coconut aminos or tamari, garlic-infused olive oil, lemon juice, chives, oregano, thyme, salt, pepper and all-spice (if using).
+- Add burger patty ingredients to a large bowl. ground beef, ground pork, coconut aminos or tamari, garlic-infused olive oil, lemon juice, chives, oregano, thyme, salt, pepper and all-spice (if using).
 Mix with your hands until combined.

 - Separate the meat mixture into four, quarter-pound portions.
 Then, flatten with your hands to form patties about ¾-inches thick and place on a large plate.